Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Lazy evaluation sequence (call-by-name)

 The lazy evaluation leaves us with a pointer, called a thunk, which points to the computation.
 Only when we actually need the value inside the computation, say if we later decide to `print` it, do we perform the actual evaluation.
-Typically this is implemented as call-by-need, which means that it only evaluates the computation when it needs it, and additionally, memoizes the value so it does not need to reevaluate it on subsequent calls (in constrast to call-by-name, which evaluates the computation every time).
+Typically this is implemented as call-by-need, which means that it only evaluates the computation when it needs it, and additionally, memoizes the value so it does not need to reevaluate it on subsequent calls (in contrast to call-by-name, which evaluates the computation every time).

 One thing to note about the use thunks/laziness is that it inherently makes reasoning about performance harder, particularly reasoning about space, since thunks can build up and consume a ton of additional memory.
 There are common strategies to fix this problem, such as marking a data type as strict, or forcing the evaluation to normal form.